JustinFourie1993/Better-Bodies/README.md

 - Navigation Bar

-  - Featured on all three pages, the navigation bar allows users to move effortlessly through the site with links t the home page, the classes and times page, and the signup form.
+  - Featured on all three pages, the navigation bar allows users to move effortlessly through the site with links to the home page, the classes and times page, and the signup form.

   - This feature will allow users to navigate through th website without having to return back to the previous page using the "back" button.